OpenMOSE/RWKV-Infer/README.md

 ## Key Features

-- **Multi Recurrent State Sampling**: Combine multiple fine-tuned states within a single batch.
-This allows for the integration of separately fine-tuned elements such as:
+- **Multi Recurrent State Sampling**:

-  - Knowledge
-  - Emotions
-  - Speaking styles
+  MRSS (Multiple Recurrent State Sampling) is a novel method for LLM inference that combines multiple fine-tuned states with fixed gating weights to achieve more flexible and effective inference.
+   - Pseudo Mixture of State Experts:
+By combining multiple states, MRSS integrates knowledge from different "experts," generating richer outputs.

+   - Separation of elements: Allows fine-tuning of knowledge, emotions, and speaking styles independently.

+   - State reusability: Enables efficient creation of new models through state recombination.

 - **Quantization Support**:
-  - Int8
+  - Int8 (only CUDA)
-  - NF4 (currently slow)
+  - Bitsandbytes NF4 (currently slow)

 ---